frontenddogma/upgrade-your-html/manuscript/intro.md

 And, oh, the book really is about [HTML](https://html.spec.whatwg.org/multipage/).
 Not SGML, not XHTML, not XML, just HTML.

 PPS.
-And, of course, it’s “opinionated.”
+And, of course, it’s opinionated.